samjaros-stanford/stats-task/README.md

 `MOUD_data.csv`

--   These data come from a hypothetical study of the effect of Medication for Opioid Use Disorder on withdrawal symptoms and subsequent relapse.
+-   These data come from a hypothetical study of the effect of Medication for Opioid Use Disorder (MOUD) on withdrawal symptoms and subsequent relapse.

 -   `id` is a unique patient identifier.